David Graham (golfer): PGA Tour

-At the end of 1981, Graham was ranked 7th on Mark McCormack's world golf rankings.
+In 1982, Graham was interested in club making and was appointed by Jack Nicklaus as a club designer at MacGregor Golf Company.

+Senior PGA Tour

+In 1996, upon turning 50, Graham joined the Senior PGA TOUR.
+Graham won five times on the tour.

-On 27 June 2004, during the final round of the Bank of America Championship on the Champions Tour, Graham collapsed over a putt on the eighth green.
+On 27 June 2004, during the final round of the Bank of America Championship in Concord, Massachusetts, Graham collapsed over a putt on the eighth green.
 He was later diagnosed with congestive heart failure, ending his competitive golf career at age 58.
-He is now retired and resides at Iron Horse Golf Club in Whitefish, Montana.

-Graham was made a Member of the Order of Australia in 1988 and inducted into the Sport Australia Hall of Fame in 1990.